teamliftr/framework/docs/README.md

 *Inspire Meaningful Discussions*
 TeamLiftr’s post-assessment discussions are an opportunity for individual team members to highlight issues they feel strongly about.
 Each topic in the Framework is a potential “jumping off” point that team members can use to highlight an issue they feel deserves more awareness within the team.

-It can be difficult to direct a group’s attention to issues that they don’t view as important—post-assessment discussions ensure that all team members have the agency to prevent key issues from being overlooked.
+It can be difficult to direct a group’s attention to issues that they don’t view as important — post-assessment discussions ensure that all team members have the agency to prevent key issues from being overlooked.

 *Facilitate Knowledge Sharing*
 Group discussion of assessment results should encourage the exchange of perspectives between team members and provide opportunities for team members to build a shared understanding of a topic.
-Knowledge sharing during discussions is an improvement activity unto itself—one that can help teams to recognize when improving their knowledge of a specific topic area should become a formal improvement initiative in its own right.
+Knowledge sharing during discussions is an improvement activity unto itself — one that can help teams to recognize when improving their knowledge of a specific topic area should become a formal improvement initiative in its own right.

 *Create Topic Breakdowns*
 TeamLiftr deals with performance at a relatively high-level.
 To fully discuss a topic from the framework, it will often be necessary to consider the various factors that affect your team’s performance in that area.
 This topic breakdown process is important when planning your improvement projects: The ability to target specific performance variables is a crucial part of goal setting.